Your Directors are pleased to present their report and financial statements for thefinancial year ended 31st March 2020. FINANCIAL RESULTS

-D. Promote Research in Healthcare
+D. Research in Healthcare

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

 All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis.
-During the year the Company had not entered into any contract / arrangement /transaction with related parties which could be considered material in accordance withthe policy of the Company on materiality of related party transactions.
-The policy onmateriality of related party transactions as approved by the Board may be accessed on theCompanys website athttp://www.apollohospdelhi.com/downloads/materiality-of-related-party-transactions.pdf
+During the year the Company had not entered into any contract / arrangement /transaction with related parties which could be considered material in accordance with thepolicy of the Company on materiality of related party transactions.
+Accordingly thedisclosure of related party transactions as required under Section

 FORMAL ANNUAL EVALUATION

-The Board has on the recommendation of the Nomination and Remuneration Committeeapproved a policy for selection and appointment of Directors and Senior Management and fordetermining their remuneration.
-The Remuneration Policy is annexed herewith marked asAnnexure 4 to this Report.
+The Board has on the recommendation of the Nomination and Remuneration Committeeapproved a policy for selection and appointment of Directors Senior Management and fordetermining their remuneration.
+The Policy of the Company on directors' appointment andremuneration including the criteria for determining qualifications positive attributesindependence of a director and other matters as required under sub-section (3) of Section178 of the Companies Act 2013 is available on the website of the Company at https://delhi.apollohospitals.com/downloads/Remuneration-Policy.pdf.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-In terms of the provisions of Section 197(12) of the Companies Act 2013 read withRules 5(2) and 5(3)of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 a statement showing the names and other particulars of the employees drawing remuneration in excess of the limitsset out in the said rules isprovided in the Annual Report.
+In terms of the provisions of Section 197(12) of the Act read with Rules 5(2) and 5(3)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 astatement showing the names of the top ten employees in terms of remuneration drawn andnames and other particulars of the employees drawing remuneration in excess of the limitsset out in the said rules forms part of this Report.

-A declaration by the Managing Director pursuant to clause 49(II)(E)(2) of the ListingAgreement stating that all the Board Members and Senior Management Personnelof the Company have affirmed compliance with the Code of Conduct during the financialyear ended 31st March 2020 is also attached with this report.
+A declaration by the Managing Director pursuant to Regulations Part C of Schedule V ofthe Listing Regulations stating that all the Board Members and Senior Management Personnelof the Company have affirmed compliance with the Code of Conduct during the financialyear ended 31st March 2020 is also attached with this report.

 The Industrial Relations scenario continued to be cordial during the year under review.